 Container grown sweet potatoes should be ready for harvest after 150 days and certainly just after a vine killing frost.

-Gently dig up with a garden fork and allow drying and curing for 10 days, ideally in an area with a temperature of 80-85 F. (27-29 C.) (near a furnace?) and with high relative humidity.
-To increase the humidity, place the sweet potatoes in boxes or crates and cover them with paper or cloth, or pack in perforated plastic bags.
+Gently dig up with a garden fork and allow drying and curing for ten days, ideally in an area with a temperature of 80 to 85 degrees F. (27-29 C.) (possibly near a furnace) and with high relative humidity.
+To increase the humidity, place the sweet potatoes in boxes or crates and cover them with paper or cloth or pack in perforated plastic bags.

-Store in a cool, dry place between 55-60 F. (13-16 C.).
+Store in a cool, dry place between 55 and 60 degrees F. (13-16 C.).
 You may also freeze or can the resulting container grown sweet potatoes if desired.